I DON'T WORK FOR REALTORS - I WORK FOR YOU, THE BUYER.

 Some of our clients tell us that when they call other home inspection companies, the only information they receive is a price quote.
 However, there is far more to know about what to expect from your home inspection than just how much it will cost.
 We'll spend as much time as necessary with you on the phone answering your questions and helping you understand what we do.
 Chances are we'll answer your questions before you even get to ask them.
 Call us at 610-792-9498

 8 Reasons Why You Should Hire Strong Foundations For Your Home Inspection Needs!We are experienced in performing home inspections on residential properties in accordance with the ASHI Standards of Practice and Code of Ethics...

 Find Out the Other 7 Reasons Here

 Preferred Vendor Real Estate Offices Limit Your Home Inspection Options(click on this link to find out why)

 Put Our Experience to Work For You

-At Strong Foundations, we are in our 13th year in business and have performed over 1,800 home inspections.
+At Strong Foundations, we have been in business since 2003 and have performed over 2,000 home inspections.
 We are admittedly picky and detail oriented when performing an inspection.
 This approach does not earn us many realtor referrals but that's OK because we don't work for them.
 We work for you, the buyer.